 Students are encouraged to give careful thought early on in their graduate work to possible dissertation topics.
 Successful doctoral candidates discuss their interests with faculty, pursue related coursework and possible certificate programs in interdisciplinary studies outside the department, and use their work cumulatively to prepare for doctoral candidacy.

 The student selects a dissertation committee consisting of three faculty members within the department, one of whom acts as chair, and a fourth member from outside the department.
 All members of the committee must have full graduate-faculty status.
-The proposed dissertion committee must be approved by the current graduate committee.

 The student prepares a dissertation proposal, overview, or prospectus, including a plan for the research, for presentation to the dissertation committee at a formal dissertation overview meeting.
 Preparation for the overview meeting enables the dissertation committee to provide guidance in shaping the problem formulation, conceptualization, and methods proposed by the student.
 The committee's acceptance of the overview document is to be interpreted as an agreement that the successful completion of the research will lead to the granting of the PhD degree.